paulrobello/par_ai_core/README.md

 * GROQ_API_KEY is required for Groq.
 Get a free key from https://console.groq.com/
 * MISTRAL_API_KEY is required for Mistral.
 Get a free key from https://console.mistral.ai/
 * OPENROUTER_KEY is required for OpenRouter.
 Get a key from https://openrouter.ai/
+* DEEPSEEK_API_KEY is required for Deepseek.
+Get a key from https://platform.deepseek.com/
 * AWS_PROFILE or AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY are used for Bedrock authentication.
 The environment must already be authenticated with AWS.
-* No key required to use with Ollama or LlamaCpp.
+* No key required to use with Ollama, LlamaCpp, LiteLLM.

 ### Open AI Compatible Providers